Soumyajit-7/-ALEXI-AI-Data-Analyst-with-llama3-PandasAI/README.md

 2. Ask a question about the data in the text area
 3. Click the "Ask" button to receive an answer
 4. The answer will be displayed below the text area

-Technical Details

-- Built using Streamlit, LLaMA 3 70b from Groq, and Pandas AI
-- Uses the langchain_groq library to interact with LLaMA 3
-- Uses the pandasai library to perform data analysis

 Acknowledgments